loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 A module consists of a list of definitions, where a definition is a top-level function.
 A definition consists of a name, a type, and a value.
-The distinction between values and commands is the most interesting piece.
+The distinction between values and commands is the most interesting aspect.
 Commands come into play in the bodies of lambdas.
 Commands consist of let-bindings, case-expressions, or function calls.
 Note that the only way to terminate a sequence of commands is by a function call $z(v)$.
+This means
-This ensures that #ln is written in continuation-passing style.
+#ln programs are written in continuation-passing style.

 == Kinds & types <kind_and_types>

 #ln is based on a variant of polarised linear logic @laurent2002etude.
-It is essentially Lafont's
+It is
-intuitionistic linear logic @lafont1988linear, where $A lollipop B$ is replaced by $not A$.
-Intuitively, we can think of $not A$ as $A -> bot$, or from a programmer's perspective: a function that takes $A$ as argument and terminates with no value, like in @cps.
+essentially Lafont's linear logic @lafont1988linear, where $A lollipop B$ is replaced by $not A$.
+Intuitively, we can think of $not A$ as $A lollipop bot$, or from a programmer's perspective: a function that takes $A$ as argument and terminates with no value, like in @cps.

 #let pll_types = {
   $A, B : : = & fatone | fatzero | x | not A | A times.circle B | A plus.circle B | exists x.
 A | circle | square A | *A | ~A$